ericrenone/geometric_llm_geometry/README.md

-# Geometric Structure in Language Model Representations
+# Geometric LLM: Hyperbolic Manifold Representations

+A high-fidelity simulation of Geometric Deep Learning concepts applied to Language Model (LLM) structures.
+This project visualizes how semantic hierarchies and attention-based relationships are more naturally represented in non-Euclidean space—specifically the Poincaré Ball.

 Examines geometric properties of token and attention representations in large language models through three complementary perspectives: